What Clothes Can Mosquitoes Bite Through?

 Tightly woven fabric will offer you the best protection; the same goes for synthetic materials and thicker fabric.
 Corduroy isn’t ideal clothing during the warmer months, but the tightly-knitted material is impenetrable to the mosquito.
 The thicker, the better.
-If you can’t bear to wear thick materials, another way to prevent mosquito bites is to spray your clothes with DEET insect repellent.
+If you can’t bear to wear thick materials, another way to prevent mosquito bites is to mist your clothes with DEET insect repellent.

 Unfortunately, there is no impenetrable armor that can shield us from mosquito bites, but Mosquito Squad does have the ability to shield your yard from mosquitoes.
 Call today for a free estimate and shield your loved ones from mosquito bites.